 We’re here if you want to talk it through.

-Lost Trails / Bad Roads / Wild Nights
+Lost Trails / Bad Roads / Long Nights

 ITINERARY

 Still here?
-We're here if you have questions.
-If you'd like to read the full day-by-day itinerary — the long version — just say the word.
-We’ll gladly send it your way.
+We’re here if you have questions.
+If you’d like to read the full day-by-day itinerary, we’re happy to send it your way.

-Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional (the geomorphological name for the rocky mountains surrounding Diamantina, in the state of Minas Gerais) was abandoned and largely forgotten by the outside world for nearly two centuries.
+Once the epicenter of the global diamond trade, Brazil’s Serra do Espinhaço Meridional was largely abandoned by the outside world for nearly two centuries.

 3 UNESCO Designations